sendchinatownlove/ruby/README.md

 Anytime a new migration is created, you'll have to run `rails db:migrate` for your local dev environment, and `rails db:migrate RAILS_ENV=test` for your local test environment

 ## containerized
 Running a containerized version of the app requires Docker and Docker Compose.
 In addition, some updates will be required to the `config/database.yml` file for the app to work within Docker.
-You may also need to enable Square webhooks in order for some pages, so reference the [Enabling Webhooks](##Enabling-Webhooks-locally) section.
+You may also need to enable Square webhooks, so reference the [Enabling Webhooks](##Enabling-Webhooks-locally) section.

 ```
 docker volume create --name=postgres-data-volume